-If you’re a high-school student or 2015 graduate, you’re eligible to work for Winnipeg’s premier advertising firm — McKim — for the summer of 2015 in our second annual Get Out Of The Basement campaign.
-You can be part of a dynamic team of your peers, helping to spread the word about the fun attractions, festivals and events in and around Winnipeg in summer.
+If you’re a high-school student or 2015 graduate, you’re eligible to work for Winnipeg’s premier advertising firm — McKim — for the summer of 2015 in our second annual Get Out Of The Basement project.
+You can be part of a dynamic team of your peers, helping to spread the word about the fun attractions, festivals, activities and events in and around Winnipeg.

 We’re looking for teenaged boys and girls with communication, social media and digital media interests — everything from being in front of the camera to behind the keyboard.
 If you’re into video, video games, social media, theatre or music, then GOOTB is one of the best places to learn and explore work options that relate your interests and talents.
 By the end of the summer, you’ll have had a powerful paid work experience, attended many fun events and have a great career experience to add to your resume.